kckrithika/kaggle-challenges/README.md

 Successfully validated /repo/.
 Good=7, Errors=0, Ignored=0
 ```

+When you are ready to submit your change, do "git add" then "git commit" and use the GitHub web UI to create a PR.
+Please include the validation output in the PR body.
+To get it to format correctly, add a line before and after the text with three back-ticks.

+If you want a review from the SAM team paste the PR URL to #onboarding in sfsam.slack.com, but otherwise you can just merge it.

 ### Note about 'apps' and 'sam-internal' folders
 These two folders are for a work in progress to change our manifest layout.
 For now customers can ignore these.
 When we are ready to do the switch we will migrate all existing apps.